Skip to content

 ```

-Image before edge fading has visible artifacts from the support.
-Which obscures the object of interest.
+Image before edge fading has visible artifacts, which obscures the object of interest.

 ```python